CNES/Pandora/doc/sources/userguide/step_by_step/cost_volume_confidence.rst

 The available methods are :

 - Ambiguity.
 This metric is related to a cost curve property and aims to qualify whether a point is ambiguous or not.
-  The ambiguity is computed by the following formula :
+  From one pixel, the ambiguity is computed by the following formula :

     .. math::

        Amb(x,y,\eta) &= Card(d \in [d_min,d_max] | cv(x,y,d) < \min_{d}(cv(x,y,d)) +\eta \})

   , where :math:`cv(x,y,d)` is the cost value at pixel :math:`(x,y)` for disparity :math:`d` in disparity range :math:`[d_{min},d_{max}]`.
-  From equation ambiguity integral measure is derived and it is defined as the area under the ambiguity curve.
+  From the previous equation, ambiguity integral measure is derived and it is defined as the area under the ambiguity curve.
 Then, ambiguity integral measure is converted into a confidence measure :math:`Confidence Ambiguity(x,y) = 1 - Ambiguity Integral`.

+*Sarrazin, E., Cournet, M., Dumas, L., Defonte, V., Fardet, Q., Steux, Y., Jimenez Diaz, N., Dubois, E., Youssefi, D., Buffe, F., 2021.
+Ambiguity concept in stereo matching pipeline.
+ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences.
+(To be published)*

 - Std images intensity : this metric computes the standard deviation of the intensity.